mh-cbon/aghfabsowecwn/README.md

 ## Introduction

-This module gives you a better support to run windows commands with elevated privileges.
+This module gives you a more complete support to run windows commands with elevated privileges.

 ## What s the problem